 Rules of Go

 Like many other games, playing instructions for go are rather different from a complete and consistent set of rules.
-Like golf or bridge, the basic thrust of the game is simple, but there are so many situations to cover that a collection of rules that does cover every one of them must seem complex or abstruse.
-Go is rich in unexpected situations that cannot be anticipated or analyzed except on the basis of long experience.
+Like golf or bridge, the basic thrust of the game is simple, and many recreational players will learn the game without ever reading the full official rules, but there are so many situations to cover that a collection of playing instructions that does cover every one of them must seem complex or abstruse.
+Go is rich in unexpected situations that cannot be anticipated, and completely analysing them from first principles on one's own is near impossible.

 Table of contents |